PipeWire/pipewire/doc/tutorial2.md

 `struct pw_main_loop` implementation, we will see later how we can use the `struct pw_thread_loop` implementation as well.

-The mainloop is an abstraction of a big poll loop, wiating for events to occur and things to do.
+The mainloop is an abstraction of a big poll loop, waiting for events to occur and things to do.
 Most of the PipeWire work will actually be performed in the context of this loop and so we need to make one first.